What does MyPlate recommend during pregnancy?

 |---|---|---|---|

 You still build the same plate through pregnancy and nursing — the amounts just scale with your calorie level.
 The MyPlate Plan calculator finds your level, then the USDA Healthy US-Style Pattern below sets the daily cups and ounce-equivalents.
-Calorie needs rise across pregnancy and while breastfeeding, moving you up this table — but by less than most people expect.
+Calorie needs rise across pregnancy and while breastfeeding, moving you up this table.

 | Calorie level | Fruits (cups) | Vegetables (cups) | Grains (oz-eq) | Protein (oz-eq) | Dairy (cups) |